Michael J Bird's Contribution to

 When the BBC released the series on video they chose to edit together individual episodes into four episode blocks.
 Very annoying for fans and problematic when it comes to identifying an individual writer's (or director's) contribution.
 Still - why should we expect the BBC to be interested in the creative side to what it does?

-Bird's contribution "Salvage" appears on this video, imaginatively titled - "The Onedin Line - Part Two".
+Bird's contribution "Salvage" appeared on this video, imaginatively titled - "The Onedin Line - Part Two".

 |Michael J Bird Tribute Website|